arunabha003/DeepSeal/README.md

 ## Overview

-DeepSeal is a compliance-gated ERC-4626 vault for Real World Assets, where access is controlled by an automated due-diligence pipeline that orchestrates KYB verification (Sumsub via x402 micropayments), confidential PII redaction, AI risk scoring (Google Gemini), on-chain attestations (EAS), and agent reputation tracking (ERC-8004) — all powered by a single Chainlink CRE workflow.
+DeepSeal is a compliance-gated ERC-4626 vault system for Real World Assets, where access is controlled by an automated due-diligence pipeline that orchestrates KYB verification (Sumsub via x402 micropayments), confidential PII redaction, AI risk scoring (Google Gemini), on-chain attestations (EAS), and agent reputation tracking (ERC-8004) — all powered by a single Chainlink CRE workflow.

-One CRE workflow execution reads an on-chain request, resolves an IPFS document bundle, verifies the company via KYB, scores risk with Gemini AI, and writes the result on-chain — triggering a cascade of 9 events across 5 contracts in a single transaction: compliance approval, EAS attestation, and ERC-8004 agent reputation + validation artifacts.
+One CRE workflow execution reads an on-chain request, resolves an IPFS document bundle, verifies the company via KYB, redacts sensitive fields, scores risk with Gemini AI, and writes the result on-chain — triggering a multi-contract transaction that updates compliance state, records an EAS attestation, writes ERC-8004 reputation artifacts, syncs the per-asset registry, and links or creates an asset-specific vault.

 ---